eddo81/Skeletal/README.md

 ## Description

-The Skeletal starter kit consists of various front end tools such Gulp, Browserify and regular NPM scripts, configured a in a way that caters to a more modular/component based development workflow.
+The Skeletal starter kit consists of various front end tools such Gulp 4, Webpack 2 and regular NPM scripts, configured in a way that caters to a more modular/component based development workflow.
 The purpose of Skeletal is to provide tooling that is generic enough to serve as a starting point for any kind of project, while still being easy to extend if the need arises.

 ###### Features the usual suspects of front-end tooling